GRU (Russian Federation): 2020 organization

+The New York Times in 2026 identified the Twentieth Directorate as operating in Tokyo, Japan.

 Units

 Unit 26165

 Unit 26165, also known as Fancy Bear, STRONTIUM, and APT28, is a cyber operations/hacking group.
 Unit 26165 was originally created during the Cold War as the 85th Main Special Service Center, responsible for military intelligence cryptography.
 The Netherlands has accused Unit 26165 of also being involved in the attempted 2018 OPCW hack and targeting its investigation into the 2014 downing of Malaysia Airlines Flight 17 (MH17), for which the Dutch investigation blames pro-Russian Ukrainian separatists armed with surface-to-air missiles by Russia.

 Unit 29155

 Unit 29155 is tasked with foreign assassinations and other covert activities aimed at destabilizing European countries.
 The Unit is thought to have operated in secret since at least 2008, though its existence only became publicly known in 2019.
 It is commanded by Maj.
 Gen. Andrei Vladimirovich Averyanov and based at the headquarters of the 161st Special Purpose Specialist Training Center in eastern Moscow.
 Its membership included decorated veterans from the Soviet war in Afghanistan and Russia's most recent series of wars in Chechnya and Ukraine.
 It has been linked to the 2014 Russian annexation of Crimea, the 2015 poisonings of Bulgarian arms dealer Emilian Gebrev (also spelled Emilyan), the 2016 Montenegro coup attempt, and the poisoning of Russian defector Sergei Skripal.
 Unit 29155 operatives have also been tracked to Switzerland during the time (early 2018) other GRU units hacked the World Anti-Doping Agency (then investigating state-sponsored doping by Russian Olympians) and attempted to hack the Organisation for the Prohibition of Chemical Weapons (then investigating the Douma chemical attack by Russia-backed Bashar al-Assad and evidence in the Skripal case).
 Spain has also investigated the travel of Unit 29155 member Denis Sergeev (who has also used the name Sergei Fedotov) to Barcelona in 2017 around the time of the 2017 Catalan independence referendum.
 The unit is also accused of being behind the alleged Russian bounty program where Taliban militants were paid to kill American troops, although the program's existence is uncertain, unproven, and unverified.

 The FBI, CISA, and NSA concluded that cyber actors linked to the GRU's 161st Specialist Training Center (Unit 29155) had conducted cyber operations targeting global entities for espionage, sabotage, and reputational harm since at least 2020.
 Starting on 13 January 2022, these actors deployed the WhisperGate malware against several Ukrainian organizations.
 The advisory detailed the tactics and techniques used by Unit 29155 and offered further analysis of WhisperGate.